 - Must have a shingled hip roof design tied into the existing house roof. - The roofline of the addition will follow the architecture roofline of the house. - Shingles must match the house roofing shingles. - Framing of the roof must incorporate the use of soffits.
 Soffits can be wood, hardy board, or vinyl and must match construction of the rest of the house.
-Any other materials must have prior approval by the ARC. - Exterior finish of the addition must be constructed of wood and/or brick. - Windows must match the ones from the existing house.
+Any other materials must have prior approval by the ARC. - Framing of the dormers can be made from wood or hardy board and must match construction of the rest of the house.
+Any other materials must have prior approval by the ARC. - Exterior finish of the addition must be constructed of wood, hardy board and/or brick. - Windows must match the ones from the existing house.
 If screens are used, they must adhere the same standards as window screens published in this document. - The paint schemes much match that of the house. - The addition must adhere to the 5-foot property off-set rule.
-The building addition cannot be closer than 5-feet from the property line. - For Sun Rooms, the following apply. - Walls can be completely made of windows. - Framing must be wood and can be cladded (enclosed) with hardy board or vinyl. - Aluminum supports, and cladding is not allowed. - An aluminum exterior entry door is allowed." - Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website. - Cross-references: Quote above is of ARC Standard titled "Room Additions" in its entirety.
+The building addition cannot be closer than 5-feet from the property line. - For Sun Rooms, the following apply. - Walls can be completely made of windows. - o Framing must be wood and can be cladded (enclosed) with hardy board or vinyl. - Aluminum supports, and cladding is not allowed. - An aluminum exterior entry door is allowed. - Type of fines: Standard monthly.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R sections 5.04 and 6.11.